jhanley634/testing-tools/problem/text/automated_tests/testing.md

 Do I care?
 No. This small test suite is Just Fine.
 It was easy to write, it tests what matters, and it exercises all the code.
+If `world` never causes you trouble, then leave things as they are.
+If it _does_ start exhibiting Heisenbugs that you want to focus on, track down, and prevent from recurring, then you will be motivated to create a small unit test just for it.

 Suppose we inject a code defect: